itsjuliuscoder/comfab-lms-be/ACTIVITY_CREATION_API_DOCUMENTATION.md

 ## Notes

-- If `actor` is not provided, the system automatically uses the current authenticated user's information
+- If `actor` is not provided and user is authenticated, the system automatically uses the current user's information
+- If `actor` is not provided and user is anonymous, the system uses default anonymous user information
 - The API automatically captures IP address and User-Agent from the request
 - All activities are timestamped with `performedAt` and `createdAt` fields
 - The system validates all input data according to the Activity model schema
 - Failed activity creation attempts are logged for debugging purposes
+- Anonymous activities are logged with role 'ANONYMOUS' and default anonymous user details